 With a little patience, you can reverse engineer your business model and account for every process and type of project necessary to be successful.
 The next step is to organize those projects and processes in a meaningful way.

-First, you should document these processes and project types in a company handbook.
+First, you should document these processes and project types in a project charter.
 Then, use project management software to build an actionable framework.

 For example, a Christmas marketing campaign project may be driven by a “campaign planning” process.
 That process may include steps like:

-The item “write call-to-action” may generate a task for your copywriter to execute as a part of the larger project.
+The item “write call-to-action” may generate a task for your copywriter to execute as a part of the larger project execution.
 This would be something to check off as a completed item.

 Go over the types of projects and processes you will need for your company to run like a well-oiled machine.
 Then implement them into your project management software to provide direction to your staff.

-Large companies usually have a project management office (PMO) to review all the statistics.
-But smaller companies can take a much simpler approach by generating relevant reports from their project management tools.
-Here is an example of a customer support process report.
-A project manager could quickly notice that the average resolution time for this company needs improvement!
+Larger companies usually have a project management office (PMO) to review all the statistics, but smaller companies can take a much simpler approach by generating relevant reports from their project management software to measure how well the project is progressing towards the project management plan.

 As you take a closer look at your project management processes, you may find gaps in your existing talent.
 This could expose your projects to potential failure or inefficiency.